huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 ---

-Sometimes becoming who you are is actually about _unbecoming_ who you aren't.
+Sometimes becoming who you are is actually about _unbecoming_ who you aren’t.

 * Uncondition/Undo yourself

 ---

-The world doesn't need one more _template_.
+The world doesn’t need one more _template_.
 It needs one more _rebel_.

 ---

 Attract \> Chase

-> _“If you spend your time chasing butterflies, they'll fly away.
+> _“If you spend your time chasing butterflies, they’ll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.” — Mario Quintana_ [^3]

 ---